COVID-19 update: B.C. hospitalizations surge 35 per cent from Friday to Tuesday

 That's up from 220 hospitalizations on Friday, with 73 patients in intensive care.

 The majority of recent COVID-19 patients were not vaccinated, according to the province, even though that group makes up a dwindling minority of B.C.'s population.
 The unvaccinated made up 53.3 per cent of hospitalizations between Dec.
+16 and 29.

-16 and 29, while the partially vaccinated and fully vaccinated made up 1.7 per cent and 45 per cent, respectively.
+The partially vaccinated and fully vaccinated made up 1.7 per cent and 45 per cent of hospitalizations, respectively.
+As of Tuesday, there were just over 263,000 partially vaccinated people in B.C. and nearly 4.4 million fully vaccinated people in B.C.

 "A lot of people will get sick and we are seeing that now," provincial health officer Dr. Bonnie Henry said during a news conference earlier in the day.
 "But your vaccine will protect most people from serious illnesses and hospitalizations."